On Air Now

-Pianist Alice Sara Ott is known for saying from a young age: "music was the language that goes much beyond any words", and it is safe to say we are lost for words after watching this exceptional performance.
+German-Japanese piano virtuoso Alice Sara Ott is known for saying “music was the language that goes much beyond any words” – and it’s safe to say we are lost for words after watching just one moment of her exceptional playing.